kpodosky/Alert_shark/README.md

 In between those quotes, paste the appropriate info from the Details page.
 This is essentially the login information for the app.

-Now type the following in the command line in your project directory:

-`node bot.js`